Santiago Segura: Life and career

-He has since made his way into American culture by making appearances in movies such as Pacific Rim, Hellboy, Hellboy II: The Golden Army and Blade II (all of them by Del Toro), Perdita Durango (by De la Iglesia), Jack and Jill and Agent Cody Banks 2: Destination London.
+He has since made his way into American culture by making appearances in movies such as Pacific Rim, Hellboy, Hellboy II: The Golden Army, and Blade II (all of them directed by Guillermo Del Toro); Perdita Durango (by De la Iglesia); Jack and Jill; and Agent Cody Banks 2: Destination London.

-He has also dubbed video games to Spanish, like Jack Black's role in Brütal Legend.
+He has also dubbed video games into Spanish, like voicing Jack Black's role in Brütal Legend.

-Because of his success, Santiago Segura has become a producer.
-He owns Amiguetes Entertainment company, he is associated with the theater in Estación del Norte in Madrid, and has produced Promedio rojo (2004) (featuring Nicolás López) and Aquí mando yo... y punto com.
+Because of his success Santiago Segura has become a producer.
+He owns the production company Amiguetes Entertainment, is associated with the theater in Estación del Norte in Madrid, and has produced Promedio rojo (2004) (featuring Nicolás López) and Aquí mando yo... y punto com.

 In 2018 he appeared in the third season of MasterChef Celebrity.
-He was the 10th contestant to be eliminated.
+He was the tenth contestant to be eliminated.